Ongoing Assignment + Weekly Assignments

 This ongoing assignment is to be done simultaneously with the weekly assignments.
-However, if your schedule doesn’t fit well with this, and you want to do the ongoing assignment at a separate time than the weekly assignments, our suggestion is to do the ongoing assignment for 6 weeks straight.
-The continuity is important so any time that you can work on this consistently for 6 weeks is great.
+However, if your schedule doesn’t fit well with this, and you want to do the ongoing assignment at a separate time from the weekly assignments, our suggestion is to do the ongoing assignment for 3 weeks straight.
+The continuity is important so any time that you can draw daily for 3 weeks is great.

 Artists for inspiration